-New Amsterdam is the NBC medical drama which is now available on Amazon Prime.
+New Amsterdam is the NBC medical drama (similar to Night Shift) which is now available on Amazon Prime.
 It stars Ryan Eggold (The Blacklist) as the brilliant and charming Dr. Max Goodwin.
 He also happens to be the new medical director at America's oldest public hospital.
 Right from the get-go it is clear the direction New Amsterdam is going in.
 It is about bucking the bureaucracy and prioritising patient care over billing.
 And Dr. Max Goodwin is just the idealistic man for the job.

 A character who's only flaw appears to be caring too much, Goodwin announces his arrival by instantly firing the entire cardiac department.
 And anybody who cares more about money than patients is welcome to join them.
 The man is on a mission.

 Next up is the hiring of 50 new attendings, which of course ruffles the feathers of the residents.
 He continues to introducing sweeping measures across the hospital, bringing no end of headaches to the board.
 But it's all done with the notion that they can be better.
 The hospital can be better.
 Everyone can be better.